 However, to qualify for these deductions, you need to have an area of your home exclusively dedicated to your business.
 If you are working off the kitchen table, it won't apply.

-Today, many small businesses run either partially or exclusively off the internet through apps or other professional platforms, so it only makes sense that you add expenses regarding your phone and internet provider can be written off your tax bill.
+Today, many small businesses run either partially or exclusively off the internet through apps or other professional platforms.
+So it only makes sense that you add expenses regarding your phone and internet provider which can be written off your tax bill.

 However, there's a catch.
 If you are using your phone for business and personal affairs together, you can only deduct the percentage of the latter's expenses.

 If only 40% of your internet use is spent on work, that is all you'll be able to deduct from your taxes.

 Part of owning a small business or working as a freelancer is that you'll often find yourself being on the receiving end of a service.